TuomasKarjalainen/americandice/README.md

 # American dice

-This is a dice game made with C++.
+This is a gambling game named American dice.

 ## Description

-This is gampling game which has console UI.
+This is a dice game which you play with console UI.
 The game consist of placing a bet and throwing a dice and winning a possible doubling feature.
 You set your user name and then you deposit money into your game account.
+Game history will be saved to a file.

 ## Rules of the game